xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/basic_product_setup.md

 When creating a new product, you need to specify product details via the form fields of the Add product page.

 {% note info %}
-The actual set of fields available to you on this page depends on the X-Cart edition you are using and the set of addons (modules) enabled.
+The actual set of fields available to you on this page depends on the X-Cart edition you are using and the set of addons enabled.

 If you do not see any of the fields described below in your X-Cart store back end, it means that the addon that enables this field is not installed or is not active.
 To see what addons are active in your store and, if necessary, to install/activate more addons, check the **My addons** section in your X-Cart store Admin area.